VirgilSecurity/virgil-crypto-net/README.md

 Install-Package Virgil.SDK -Pre
 Install-Package Virgil.SDK.ManagedCrypto -Pre
 ```
+Use this crypto with [Virgil SDK](https://github.com/VirgilSecurity/virgil-sdk-net) that will provide your to create an application using Virgil Security.

 # Usage
 The `ManagedCrypto` class provides cryptographic operations in applications, such as hashing, signature generation and verification, and encryption and decryption.